11 steps for PR crisis management

 Do you get a buzz from PR crisis management?
 I do, but don’t tell!
 I understand that panic gets you nowhere, while balance keeps your brand on track.
 Diffuse the situation, and potentially you can turn a minus into a plus.
 My 11 steps for handling a PR crisis, walks you through before, during, and after a crisis.
 Ready?

-To help you deal with a PR crisis, download two free crisis management templates.
-The roadmap you follow if a crisis strikes, and a checklist in case of emergency.
-This guide also includes PR crisis examples and steps to help you navigate your way through a crisis.
+To help you deal with a PR crisis, download my free PR Crisis Management eBook.
+This eBook includes real-life PR crisis examples, expert advice, crisis tools and templates to help you navigate your way through a crisis.

 Every company should be prepared for the inevitable public relations crisis - data breach, executive scandal, negative review, failed event, badly planned marketing campaign.
 Yep, it happens to us all.
 Hit by a PR crisis, you’ll need a fast and carefully crafted response.
 We’re talking damage limitation, folks.
 It’s about protecting your brand reputation.